End-to-End Virtual Screening Campaign Guide

 2.3 Protein Target Preparation

 The quality of the protein structure drives the quality of every downstream docking run.
-Do not skip this step.
+Do not skip this step.- Source a high-resolution crystal structure for your target (from PDB or AlphaFold2/3 if no crystal exists).

 - Remove all co-crystallized ligands, water molecules, and ions that are not part of the binding site.